serban-petrescu/sapim/readme.md

    - [download proxy](https://github.com/serban-petrescu/sapim/wiki/Command-Line-Interface#download-proxy)

 ### Programmatic usage
 All the above commands have a corresponding method exposed as part of the library's public API.
-You can read more about using it [here]() and you can find the reference documentation [here]().
+You can read more about using it [in the corresponding wiki page](https://github.com/serban-petrescu/sapim/wiki/Programmatic-Usage) and you can find the reference documentation [on GitHub Pages]().

 Example usage:
 ```js